Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/kelterain.md

 ---
-title: "Kelterain"
+title: "Keltain"
 index:
-  - kelterain
+  - keltain
-permalink: /lore/morgenfell/kelterain/
+permalink: /lore/morgenfell/keltain/
-excerpt: "Kelterain is a kingdom in Nornfeld, governed by king Theodore Roster the IV.
+excerpt: "Keltain is a kingdom in Nornfeld, governed by king Theodore Roster the IV.
 It is a bleak place with dangerous forests where all kinds of fearsome monsters prey on the weak."
 # header:
-#   overlay_image: /assets/images/lore/morgenfell/header.png
+#   overlay_image: /assets/images/lore/morgenfell/keltain/header.png
-#   teaser: /assets/images/lore/morgenfell/header.jpg
+#   teaser: /assets/images/lore/morgenfell/keltain/header.jpg
 ---
-Kelterain is a kingdom in [[Nornfeld]], governed by king Theodore Roster the IV.
+Keltain is a kingdom in [[Nornfeld]], governed by king Theodore Roster the IV.
 It is a bleak place with dangerous forests where all kinds of fearsome monsters prey on the weak.
-There are vampires, werewolves, and eldritch horrors lurking about, and without magic, there's nothing to do about it.
+There are vampires, werewolves, and eldritch horrors lurking about, and without magic, there's little to do about it.